emissary-ingress/emissary/docs/user-guide/getting-started.md

 When you install Edge Control to manage your Edge Stack, it will:

+* Generate a domain name for you to access your Edge Policy Console and complete advanced configuration
 * Obtain a TLS certificate
 * Configure automatic TLS and HTTPS
-* Generate a domain name for you to access your Edge Policy Console and complete advanced configuration

 **To get started:**

-1. Install Edge Control for your operating system: <link>
+1. Install Edge Control for your operating system [here](/reference/edgectl-download).
+When complete, return to these instructions.
 2. Open your terminal and run the following command: `edgectl install`
 3. Provide an email address so you can be notified before your domain and certificate expire.